HCDigitalScholarship/ds-cookbook/search_tools/README.md

         <td><a href="{{ result.get_absolute_url }}">{{ result.title }}</a></td>
         <td><a href="author/{{ result.author }}">{{ result.author }}</a></td>
         <td>{{ result.issue_date}}</td>
         <td>{{ result.keyword_str }}</td> <!-- What's this?
-I think it is something that someone else was doing and didn't finish, but has no consequences for existing unfinished -->
+I don't really know, it might be a feature of datatables?
+When I delete it, things went bad, including the ability to sort ascending/descending on columns -->
       </tr>
     {% endfor %}
     </tbody>
   </table>
   </div>
+  {% endblock %}
 ```
-# TODO Delete that last td

 Again, you will need to change this a little so it matches what you want to display, which is really an important thing to think about!
 Now we can move on the the actual searching functions.